- Promoting health and safety

 Employers should be aware that the costs associated with rehabilitation assessments and programs under the SRC Act are only payable:

-- between the date the employee lodges a claim and Comcare’s liability determination (if the claim is rejected)
+- between the date of injury and Comcare’s liability determination (if the claim is rejected)

 - if liability for the injury exists under section 14, rehabilitation costs are payable as above and will continue to be payable